debroglie27/SoftwareLab_Project/README.md

 `Note: Day, Month and Year are also specified to represent the date of web scraping.`

 ### Data Plotting
-Using the csv files bar plots is created.
+Using the csv files bar plots are created.
 From each csv file 2 plots are created.

-In total 18 plots.
+* First Plot: Number of Players for each Cricket Team
+* Second Plot: Average Rating of Players for each Cricket Team

 ### PDF Report Generation